-All four members are in South Africa’s top percentage of wool producers, with a medium wool with an average of 20 microns and below per clip and a 70% clean yield.
+All members are in South Africa’s top percentage of wool producers, with a medium wool with an average of 20 microns and below per clip and a 70% clean yield.
 The group average is 5.5 to 6 kilograms of wool per ewe per year.

 (With regret, Dykie de Villiers has resigned from the Phoenix Merinos group, with immediate effect from 23 August 2017).